 Labor Union Activity.
-As of December 31, 2009, approximately 1,365 employees at Gaylord National were represented by labor unions, and, as of February 26, 2010, collective bargaining agreements had been negotiated with the four unions representing these employees.
-As a result, we anticipate an increase in labor and benefit costs in 2010.
+As of December 31, 2010, approximately 1,504 employees at Gaylord National were represented by labor unions, and are working pursuant to the terms of the collective bargaining agreements which have been negotiated with the four unions representing these employees.
+As a result, we experienced an increase in labor and benefit costs in 2010.